Can LLM Agents Be CFOs? Benchmarking Long-Horizon Resource Allocation in an Uncertain Enterprise Environment: Experiments and Results

+\emph{For the ReAct agent}, we powered it with 23 LLMs spanning four categories, closed-source models, large open-source models, medium-scale models and small-scale models from various LLM families. \emph{For the agent framework axis}, we pair each framework with its native frontier backbone unmodified: Claude Opus 4.7 for Claude Code, GPT-5.5 for Codex, and DeepSeek-V4 for OpenClaw.
+These three backbones are identical to those in our ReAct evaluation, enabling per-backbone comparisons that isolate the framework's contribution from the model's.
+Per-model details are in Appendix~\ref{app:models}.

-\paragraph{Human baseline.} To contextualize agent performance against experienced human judgment, we include two senior finance professionals with 8+ and 14+ years of enterprise finance experience as human baselines.
-Both independently completed the full simulation under the same environment as the LLM agents, using the same observation tools and action space.
+{\textbf{Human baseline.}} To contextualize agent performance against experienced human judgment, we included five finance experts with an average of over ten years of experience in finance as human baselines.
+Three are affiliated with current or former CFO organizations and have direct enterprise finance experience, and the remaining two specialize in banking and credit risk (details in Appendix~\ref{appendix_human_experts}).
 Their performance serves as a reference for interpreting agent results and validating that the environment admits effective strategies when guided by domain expertise.